tchibatron/dbeaver/Data-Editor.md

 To edit single cell value select it and press Enter or double-click on it.
 To open dialog with value editor press `SHIFT+Enter`.
 For LOB types special data editor will be opened instead of dialog.

-**Scrolling**

-If resultset has many rows then you can scroll it.
-By default DBeaver limits number of fetched rows by 200 (you can change this value in main toolbar or in preferences).
-Once you scroll to the last row of results DBeaver will fetch next segment (next 200 rows).
-You can disable this behaviour in preferences.
-Also you can manually fetch next segment or fetch whole resultset (be careful, in case of huge resultset it may lead to program hanging or out-of-memory errors).
-You can navigate thru resultset using standard shortcuts `HOME`, `END`, `PgUp`, `PgDown`, `CTRL+HOME`, `CTRL+END`.

 **BLOB/CLOB support**

 DBeaver has full support of CLOB/BLOB data types.
 You view values, edit them and save back to database.
 You can open CLOB/BLOB value in a separate editor (`SHIFT+ENTER` on selected cell value).
 You can save/load LOB value to/from regular files.